Michael Mansfield: Charity work

 He is an environmental and animal rights activist and in 2019 said that meat may become banned in the future, and there should be a law made to criminalise ecocide, or destruction of the environment as a result of intensive animal agriculture.
 Mansfield is a patron of the animal rights organisation Viva!
 (Vegetarians International Voice for Animals) and refers to meat production as "genocide".

 He is also patron of Hastings Advice and Representation Centre, a charity providing free welfare benefit advice and representation for local people in Hastings, East Sussex and the surrounding area.
 He is a co-founder and trustee of the charity Silence of Suicide (SOS).

 Personal life

 Mansfield has been married three times.
-He was married for 19 years to Melian Bordes, with whom he had five children, Jonathan, Anna, Lousie, Leo and Kieran, and for 30 years to the Yvette Vanson, from whom he separated in 2014 and with whom he had a son.
+He was married for 19 years to Melian Bordes, with whom he had five children, Jonathan, Anna, Louise, Leo and Kieran, and for 30 years to Yvette Vanson, from whom he separated in 2014 and with whom he had a son.
 He has been with his current wife, Yvette Greenway, since 2015.
 His daughter, Anna, died by suicide in May 2015.